 Your newsreader software may already have a built-in search feature.

 This is especially true of any newsreader that came bundled free with your Usenet access.
-The best example is Newshosting’s newsreader.
+One popular example is Newshosting’s free newsreader with built-in search.

 In either case, simply enter the search term(s) you are looking for and see what results are returned.
 Sometimes this method is referred to as a manual Usenet search.